Axolotl Facts

 Axolotl Distribution, Habitat, and Ecology

-The Axolotl also evolved as carnivorous in nature.
+The Axolotl also evolved as purely carnivorous in nature.
 In the wild, individuals consume various small prey locally available.
 These most typically include worms, insects, mollusks, and other arthropods.
 They also often feed on small fish.
-The species hunts via its sense of smell.
+The incredible species hunts via its sense of smell.

 Species Sharing Its Range